Legal Aid Queensland coordinates free duty lawyer services in more than 100 magistrates and childrens courts throughout Queensland.

 Family law duty lawyer

-The service provides basic legal help to people self-representing before the Family and Federal Magistrates Courts including free legal advice.
+The service provides basic legal help to people self-representing before the Family and Federal Circuit Courts including free legal advice.
 In special circumstances and subject to demand, the service's lawyers can represent people in court for adjournments, short procedural mentions or they can assist with negotiations about consent orders for children or property matters.
 The family law duty lawyers cannot take on contested hearings or represent people at a trial.